 Sheltered bicycle racks are provided at either side of the main Law School entrance and on the ground floor level at the far south end of the building.
-Library patrons using the south bicycle area may enter the Law School building by using the rear sidewalk ramp to the patio.
+Library patrons using the south bicycle area may enter the Law School building by using the rear sidewalk ramp to the patio. -

 A location map for library materials is included in this handbook.
-A color-coded diagram of the library is located next to the elevator on the main floor.
+A color-coded diagram of the library is located in the library foyer.